Table of Contents

 ii.
 It can also be used in hydraulic structures.

 iii.
-It plays a great role to control natural disasters like a landslide, slope failure, etc to some extent.
+It plays a great role to control natural disasters like a landslide, slope failures, etc to some extent.

 iv.
 It is economical.